Arecaceae (palm family) Phoenix

 Phoenix dactylifera along with Mediterranean fan palms and pindo palms, Stanford Redwood City.
 Sairus Patel, 8 Jul 2025

 The same Greek word phoinix was used for the mythical bird; the date palm and its fruit; a Phoenician, a member of a Canaanite people from the eastern Mediterranean; and Tyrian purple, the prized reddish-purple dye secreted by murex snails and famously produced by the Phoenicians.
-A swirl of conjectured connections try to link these meanings: the purplish hue of ripe dates, the phoenix rising from ashes like a date palm regenerating from its basal buds, and even the ruddy, sunburned complexion sometimes invoked as characterizing the seafaring Phoenicians.
+A swirl of conjectured connections tries to link these meanings: the purplish hue of ripe dates; the phoenix rising from ashes, like a date palm regenerating from its basal buds; and even the ruddy, sunburned complexion sometimes invoked as characteristic of the seafaring Phoenicians.

-Dactylifera, thankfully somewhat more directly, means furnished with fingers or dates: Greek daktulos gives us our word date itself.
+Dactylifera, somewhat more straightforward at first glance, means furnished with fingers, the date clusters presumably evoking stubby fingers.
+Greek daktulos, finger, also started to mean the date itself – and is in fact the ancestor of our English word “date.”
 Tamar, ancient Hebrew for the date and date palm, is also the name of two Biblical characters, and continues to be used as a given name today along with Tamara.

 Gallery